simonambridge/Oracle_to_Cassandra/README.md

 Our queries are:
 - Query all employees on EMPLOYEE_ID
 - Query all departments, optionally returning employees by department
-- Query all jobs, optionally returning  employees by job
-- Query all managers, optionally returning  employees by manager

 In Cassandra we will create the following tables:
 - A table for employees, similar to HR.EMPLOYEES but without the foreign keys to JOB_ID, MANAGER_ID and DEPARTMENT_ID.
 - We will replace the HR.DEPARTMENTS lookup table - we will use EMPLOYEES_BY_DEPARTMENT with a PK on DEPARTMENT_ID, clustered on EMPLOYEE_ID
-- We will replace the HR.JOBS lookup table - we will use EMPLOYEES_BY_JOB with a PK on JOB_ID, clustered on EMPLOYEE_ID
-- We will replace the FK on MANAGER_ID in the EMPLOYEES table - instead we will use an EMPLOYEES_BY_MANAGER table with a PK on MANAGER, clustered on EMPLOYEE_ID

 <h3>Create HR KeySpace In Cassandra</h3>
-First thing we need to do in Cassandra is create a keyspace to contain the tables that we will create:
+The first thing that we need to do in Cassandra is create a keyspace to contain the tables that we will create.
+I'm using a replication factor of 1 because I have one node in my development cluster.
+For most production deployments we recommend a multi-datacenter Active-Active HA setup across geographical regions using NetworkTopologyStrategy with RF=3.:
 <pre>
 CREATE KEYSPACE IF NOT EXISTS HR WITH REPLICATION = {'class': 'SimpleStrategy', 'replication_factor': 1 };
 USE HR;